 There are no NHAS within 15km of the proposed development.
-However, there are 16 pNHAs within 15km of the proposed development, the closest being Barmeath Woods.
+However, there are 17 pNHAs within 15km of the proposed development.
 These sites are at a great remove and have no identifiable connectivity with the proposed works.
 Given the nature and scale of the works, there is no known vector, pathway or conduit for impacts between the proposed works and NHAs/ pNHAs.
 Therefore, the proposed works are considered extremely unlikely (NRA, 2009) to have any significant direct or indirect impacts on the remaining the sites and they are not considered further.